National Parks

 See the view from Olympic National Park’s mountains on a clear day.
 Photo Credit: Jonah Ford

-Located on Washington’s Olympic Peninsula, Olympic National Park features several different ecosystems to explore.
-From the beaches to the mountains to the rainforests, visitors can enjoy a few days in the outdoors.
-During your getaway, visitors can hike through the mountaintop wildflowers then kayak across a blue lake surrounded by evergreens.
-Then they can head to the beach for tide pools followed by a soak in a hot springs pool.
-All is a few hours from the Seattle-Tacoma area and the ferry ride across Washington’s Puget Sound feels like a scenic cruise. .
-Here is the best 3 day itinerary for Olympic National Park.
+Olympic National Park features several different ecosystems to explore on Washington’s Olympic Peninsula, close to Seattle.
+From the mountains to the rainforests to the beaches, visitors can explore the outdoors for a few days.
+During your getaway, you can head to the beach for tide pools, then take a soak in a hot springs pool.
+Mountaintop hikes through the wildflowers be followed by a kayak trip across a blue lake surrounded by evergreens.
+Best of all, the ferry ride across Washington’s Puget Sound feels like a scenic cruise.
+Here is the best 3-day itinerary for Olympic National Park.

 Table of Contents